Bachelor of Science in Industrial Engineering

 - Click the “Search” button.

-- Act with professional and ethical responsibility, and appreciate the impact of proposed solutions in a global/societal context.
+- Graduates will act with professional and ethical responsibility, and appreciate the impact of proposed solutions in a global/societal context.

 - Apply knowledge of math, science, economics, and engineering principles to solve ISYE, social or business problems